FuLLeNN/FuLLeNN/README.md

 - 👥 Looking for an interesting job in the IT area

+- 🎟️ I will be uploading some projects soon

 ## Skills
 - 👨‍💻 JavaScript, PHP, Java
 - ⚙️ React, React Native, Vue.js, Next.js, Node.js, CodeIgniter, SpringBoot,